getodk/governance/README.md

 # Governance Overview

-The ODK project is governed by Get ODK Inc. under the supervision of its Technical Steering Committee.
+The ODK project is governed by Get ODK Inc. under the supervision of its Technical Advisory Board.

 These groups are guided first and foremost by the project's [Code of Conduct](CODE-OF-CONDUCT.md) and [Mission and Values](MISSION-AND-VALUES.md).
 The remainder of this document lays out how specific decisions are made.